Factbox: Trump administration departures, resignations and firings

 Katie Walsh - The deputy White House chief of staff was transferred out to a Republican activist group in March.

-Michael Flynn - Resigned in February as Trump’s national security adviser after disclosures that he discussed U.S. sanctions on Russia with the Russian ambassador to the United States before Trump took office.
+Michael Flynn - Resigned in February as Trump’s national security adviser.
 Flynn later pleaded guilty to lying to the FBI.
 He is set to be sentenced in December.

 Sally Yates - Trump fired the acting U.S. attorney general in January after she ordered Justice Department lawyers not to enforce Trump’s immigration ban.